nomilous/in./README.md

 # Why

-Because you can do some [crazy stuff](https://github.com/nomilous/in./blob/master/4LUNATICS.md)...<br>
+Because you can do some [crazy stuff](https://github.com/nomilous/in./blob/master/4LUNATICS.md)...

-But besides that.
+### But Besides That

 Assuming that someone has taken the trouble to implement the following node modules

 * `npm install in.filter.uptime`
 * `npm install in.filter.unkle`